hdeiner/bigdata-at-the-intersection-of-containerization-and-infrastructure-as-code/README.md

 To that end, we need to experience some of their issues so that we can empathize with their needs, wants, desires, and pains.

 <ol>
 <li>To begin, we need some data to work from.
-Our users may be worried about exabytes or exabytes of data, but to get started, how about we start with known data in the gigabyte range?</li>
+Our users may be worried about petabytes or exabytes of data, but to get started, how about we start with known data in the gigabyte range?</li>
 <li>Then, we'll have to worry about data cleansing, so the data we import into our dataset can be used easily, without issue for import or querying against.</li>
-<li>Next, it would be nice to start using conatinerization, to allow us to quickly "install" the components to our local machines and test out what we will be doing when we gain enough experience to issue commands for things like importing and querying the data, as well as monitoring the components like Hadoop and Hive.
+<li>Next, it would be nice to start using conatinerization, to allow us to quickly "install" the components to our local machines and test out what we will be doing.
+There, we can we gain enough experience to issue commands for things like importing and querying the data, as well as monitoring the components like Hadoop and Hive.
 I choose to use Docker for this, because we don't have to install to our systems.
 We use Docker Containers to create environments on demand, and installlaion and modification doesn't affect our host environments.</li>
 <li>When we're comfortable that we understand the components and how they work together, we can then use Infrastruture as Code to create the scripts that permit us to create, provision, and test the installations in our ultimate Cloud environments.</li>
 </ol>